 All states require nonprofit corporations to have a registered agent in the state of formation.
 The registered agent is responsible for receiving legal and tax documents, must have a physical address (no P.O. boxes) in the state of incorporation and must be available during normal business hours.
 Remember that the registered agent address is a matter of public record.
 In states that do not require the nonprofit’s principal office address in formation documents, the registered agent address is the only one on file for the organization.

 Note that supplying the nonprofit’s principal office address is optional in many states, but some require it.

 Choosing an incorporator, directors and officers

 - Incorporator.
 The incorporator is the person or company preparing and filing the incorporation documents with the state.
 Many states require the name and signature and address of the incorporator in the formation documents.

 - Directors.
 The directors are the individuals responsible for overseeing and directing the affairs of the nonprofit, including major decision-making.
 Many states require the names and addresses of the initial directors in formation documents.

-While this is not a complete list of everything a state might require on its articles of incorporation for nonprofits, it outlines typically required items.
+While this is not a complete list of everything a state might require on its Articles of Incorporation for nonprofits, it outlines typically required items.
 Remember that filing nonprofit Articles of Incorporation does not equate to obtaining tax-exempt status for your nonprofit.
-In order to apply for tax-exempt status, Form 1023 must be completed and filed with the IRS.
+Most nonprofits apply for tax-exempt status under Sec.
+501(c)(3).
+In order to apply for 501(c)(3) tax-exempt status, Form 1023 or Form 1023-EZ must be completed and filed with the IRS.
 Some states also have state tax-exempt status procedures.
 To learn if your state is one of those, it is best to contact your state department of taxation.